 At the conclusion of the assessment phase the focus must turn to managing the fallout of the attack.
 This is often handled by marketing/PR and/or legal counsel.
 A memo should be sent out to your staff making them aware of the situation.
 Team members should receive instruction and clear authorizations on how to communicate the incident both internally and externally.
 When your business is attempting to heal from a crisis remaining on the same page with your team is critical.
 Customers/public, in some cases, will also need to be notified of the attack.
 Consulting a legal counsel for advice on the matter may be worthwhile when it comes to breaking the news to affected parties.

+That is what to do when you are the victim of a cyber security attack.
 ACP CreativIT has cyber security experts who would be happy to help your business recover from or prevent a hack.
-Contact us at firstname.lastname@example.org to talk to one of our experts today or visit our cyber security page here.
+Contact us to talk to one of our experts today or visit our cyber security page here.